Australia: 7% of Catholic priests abused children, commission finds

 (CNN)After years of investigations and hearings, the sheer scale of child sexual abuse within the Australian Catholic Church has been revealed.

-Around 7% of Australian priests abused children between 1950 and 2015, according to the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Between 1950 and 2015, 7% of Australian priests were accused of abusing children, according to the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Over 40% of priests in some orders have been accused of abuse.

 In tears, church official Francis Sullivan told the hearing Monday, "these numbers are shocking.
 They are tragic and they are indefensible."